• Facebook

 This creamed spinach is fresh sauteed spinach leaves in a flavorful cream sauce with parmesan cheese.
 A classic side dish that’s easy to make and pairs perfectly with chicken, beef and pork.

-When I’m looking for simple yet satisfying side dishes that are sure to please a crowd, I turn to favorites such as glazed carrots, bacon fried corn and creamed spinach.
+When I’m looking for simple yet satisfying side dishes that are sure to please a crowd, I turn to favorites such as glazed carrots, fried corn and creamed spinach.

 A pan of creamed spinach.